 Gently reshaping the cornea to correct your vision while you sleep.

 What is Ortho-K?

-Ortho-K (short for orthokeratology) is a non-surgical process in which specially designed corneal retainer lenses gently shape the cornea of the eye while you sleep, correcting your vision so you can see clearly all day without glasses or daytime contacts!
+Ortho-K (short for orthokeratology) is a non-surgical vision correction using lenses to gently shape the cornea during sleep so children, youth, or adults can see all day without glasses or daytime contacts!